Slackadays/Clipboard/README.md

 # Clipboard
-The cut and paste system for the command line is here.
+The cut/copy and paste system for the command line is here.
+Now you can copy and paste files wherever you want, all from the comfort of the terminal.
+What a work saver!

 Clipboard...
 - is tiny.
 Clipboard rings in at mere tens of kilobytes for most platforms.